kgryte/node-metrics-os/README.md

 #### [mem.memTotal](http://doc-metrix.github.io/memory/)

 The total amount of usable RAM.
-This metric is reported in `bytes`.
+This metric is reported in `kilobytes`.

 #### [mem.memFree](http://doc-metrix.github.io/memory/)

 The total mount of free RAM.
-This metric is reported in `bytes`.
+This metric is reported in `kilobytes`.

 #### [mem.ramUtilization](http://doc-metrix.github.io/memory/)